-If you are wandering along Orchard Road and looking for something to do other than shopping then never fear, there is plenty to do here.
-These days malls aren’t just focused on shopping, they have plenty of entertainment too: cinemas, bowling alleys, a flight simulator and even a huge climbing wall.
-For something a bit more cultural the area around Orchard Road also delivers, with the National Museum of Singapore, the Singapore Art Museum and Istana, the old governor’s mansion.
+If you're looking for things to do in Orchard Road (other than shopping) then never fear, there is plenty to do here.
+These days malls aren’t just focused on shopping, they have plenty of entertainment too: cinemas, bowling alleys, a flight simulator, games arcards and even a huge climbing wall are just some of the cool attractions available along Orchard Road.
+For something a bit more cultural, the area around Orchard Road also delivers, with the National Museum of Singapore, the Singapore Art Museum and Istana, the old governor’s mansion.
 End the day checking out the beautiful old buildings on Emerald Hill Road.
-We’ve put together our top ten attractions in Orchard Road and its surroundings.
+We’ve put together what we believe are the best attractions in Orchard Road and its surroundings.

 - Singapore Zoo Admission with Roundtrip Transfer

 - Singapore Zoo & River Safari with Transfer